fxlin/uva-os-main/make-sd/README-make-sd.md

 ## Run the scripts

 1. Plug in the SD card to the computer.
-VM users: attach the SD card reader to the VM instance.
+VM users: further attach the SD card reader to the VM instance [How?](../docs/vm/vmware.md)

 2. In Linux, use 'lsblk' to find the sd card device id, e.g.
 ```